alanbem/todocler/README.md

   I could use above mentioned integration events from `Users` module and create local projection of registered user, but I chose different method: `Productivity` module declares [facade](https://github.com/alanbem/todocler/blob/main/src/Productivity/UsersFacade.php) with tight set of methods it requires from `Users` module.
   In current [implementation](https://github.com/alanbem/todocler/blob/main/src/Users/Infrastructure/UsersFacadeForProductivity.php) it just runs internal queries, but in case of splitting the modules it could be easily swapped with HTTP implementation.
+  This facade might serve as an anti-corruption layer in the future, when domain concepts (of a user) between our two modules start to noticeably diverge.

 Except REST API powered by ApiPlatform this module exposes 2 console commands [todocler:productivity:create-list](https://github.com/alanbem/todocler/blob/main/src/Productivity/Interfaces/Console/Symfony/CreateListCommand.php) and [todocler:productivity:create-task](https://github.com/alanbem/todocler/blob/main/src/Productivity/Interfaces/Console/Symfony/CreateTaskCommand.php) as an outside interface.

 ### A word on event sourcing
 Employing event sourcing has some drawbacks - mainly eventual consistency.
 Usually eventual consistency is not a problem at all, it is just different way of thinking about data and its availability.
-Nevertheless there are ways of dealing with technical dissonance resulting from EC about which I am happy to talk about.
+Nevertheless, there are ways of dealing with technical dissonance resulting from EC about which I am happy to talk about.

 For event sourcing part in this project I used [Streak](https://github.com/streakphp/streak) - framework supplying all the tools needed to work with event-sourced aggregate roots, sagas/process managers, projections, etc. It helps to alleviate problems of transactions, concurrency control, snapshotting and more.

 ## Docker
 Everything you need to run this projects with is dockerized.
-Please refer to [docker-compose.yaml](https://github.com/alanbem/todocler/blob/main/docker-compose.yaml) and [docker/](https://github.com/alanbem/todocler/tree/main/docker) directory.
+Please refer to [docker-compose.yaml](https://github.com/alanbem/todocler/blob/main/docker-compose.yaml) file and [docker/](https://github.com/alanbem/todocler/tree/main/docker) directory.

 ## Quality enforcing
-Here are the tools I used to achieve the best quality I can.
+Here are the tools I used to achieve the best quality possible.

 ### PHPUnit
 Unit tests & their coverage are first and foremost determinant of a quality.
+Please refer to [phpunit.xml.dist](https://github.com/alanbem/todocler/blob/main/phpunit.xml.dist) file and [tests/](https://github.com/alanbem/todocler/tree/main/tests) directory.

 Run phpunit via `docker-compose run --rm php xphp bin/phpunit --color=always`
 ### Rector
 Automated refactoring according to set of configurable rules.
+Please refer to [rector.php](https://github.com/alanbem/todocler/blob/main/rector.php) file.

 Run via `docker-compose run --rm --no-deps php bin/rector --ansi`
 ### Deptrac
-Validates your top most architecture looking for dependencies where they should not be.
+Validates your top most architecture, looking for dependencies where they should not be.
+Please refer to [depfile.yaml](https://github.com/alanbem/todocler/blob/main/depfile.yaml) file.

 Run via `docker-compose run --rm --no-deps php bin/deptrac`
 ### PHP-CS-Fixer
 Regulates coding standards.
 Especially useful for teams.
+Please refer to [.php_cs.dist](https://github.com/alanbem/todocler/blob/main/.php_cs.dist) file.

 Run via `docker-compose run --rm --no-deps php bin/php-cs-fixer fix --diff`
-### Continuous Integration
+### Continuous Integration pipeline
 Runs all the above in tandem.
 I used Github Actions.
 Please refer to `.github/workflows/ci.yaml`

 ## What's missing